 Use your experience as an executive officer at other companies without constantly referring to it.
 As one director said, “It is very annoying for someone to continually say, ‘At ABC company, we always did this.’”
 Constantly bringing up your experience as an executive may turn off management and your fellow directors.

 Instead, one veteran director suggests asking open-ended questions that compare strategies.
 “Could there be a better way to do this?” works much better than “At my company, we do it differently.”
+Balancing input and collaboration with others is one of the key responsibilities of a board member.
+This ensures that your experience adds value without overshadowing group dynamics.

 Director communication should be on a two-way street, not limited to the boardroom or committee room.
 Most boards have a formal director evaluation process; let that assessment be an ongoing process and seek out the views of other directors on a range of relevant matters.
 One of the most valuable things a new director can do is ask for feedback on their board participation after the first or second meeting.
 If you are talking too much, focusing on the wrong issues, or crossing the line on management responsibilities, learning it quickly to adapt is better.
+Seeking constructive feedback is a vital step in learning how to be a good board member, helping you identify areas for improvement and build stronger relationships with fellow directors.

 After you have gained experience serving on the board, be a helpful leader to any new directors.
 An experienced board director suggests providing positive feedback to new board members by starting with positive recognition: “I like the way you did this.
 However, when you said that, you turned the management off.
 Is there a better way you could approach that?”
 Many first-time board directors may be insecure initially; the seasoned director has an opportunity to mentor and guide the new director to be effective.
+Understanding what makes a good board member involves fostering open communication, offering peer support, and continuously improving your ability to collaborate.

 Lauren Elkhoury has joined Vinson & Elkins as Director of Pricing and Rates.
 Ms. Elkhoury is a cross-functional leader with extensive experience identifying and planning strategic initiatives to maximize revenue and profitability competitively.